KILTprotocol/sdk-js/docs/getting-started.md

 console.log('claimer address', claimer.address)
 ```

-At this point the generated Identity has no tokens.
+At this point the generated account has no tokens.
 If you want to interact with the blockchain, you will have to get some by [requesting them from our faucet](https://faucet.kilt.io/).

 ### 2.1.
 Generate a Keystore